GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Free chemistry retrieval supporting materials

-\hyperref[app:fig:retrieval_visits]{Fig. Set 15} shows the cloud free M3.1 retrieval model fit to the co-added TOI-5205b transmission spectrum with 1 and 2$\sigma$ credibility envelopes (upper panel) and residuals between the median fit and the data (lower panel).
-There is an excessive number of poorly fit data points between $1-3$ \textmu{}m that are present in all three visits.
+\hyperref[app:fig:retrieval_visits]{Fig. Set 22} shows the cloud-free M3.1 retrieval model fit to the co-added TOI-5205b transmission spectrum with 1 and 2$\sigma$ credibility envelopes (upper panel) and residuals between the median fit and the data (lower panel).
+There are an excessive number of poorly fit data points between $1-3$ \textmu{}m that are present in all three visits.
 This spectral region drives our $\chi^2_{\nu} > 1$ and may be due to underestimated uncertainties or insufficient stellar spectral models that cannot completely reproduce the contaminated transmission spectrum of TOI-5205b.
 Our model fits also systematically overestimate the transit depths at the reddest wavelengths $\lambda > 4.8$ \textmu{}m.
-This could be due to the spot crossings or TLS contamination, which still have an impact beyond 4 \textmu{}m, or potentially due to nightside emission from the planet during transit, which can decrease transit depths relative to models without contamination.
+This could be due to spot crossing events or TLS contamination, which still have an impact beyond 4 \textmu{}m, or potentially due to nightside emission from the planet during transit, which can decrease transit depths relative to models without contamination.

-\figsetstart \figsetnum{15} \figsettitle{Retrieved Spectra for Individual Visits}
+\figsetstart \figsetnum{22} \figsettitle{Retrieved Spectra for Individual Visits}

-\figsetgrpstart \figsetgrpnum{15.1} \figsetgrptitle{Overview} \figsetplot{figures/toi5205_caleb_exotic3_spots_coadd_0.5_5.2_g6nc_isochem_two_spots_free_log_g_v3_spectrum_residuals.png} \figsetgrpnote{The three-visit co-added transmission spectrum of TOI-5205b fitted with the cloud free M3.1 retrieval model (top panel) and the residuals on the fit (bottom panel).
+\figsetgrpstart \figsetgrpnum{22.1} \figsetgrptitle{Overview} \figsetplot{figures/toi5205_caleb_exotic5_spots_C_0.6_5.3_g6nc_isochem_two_spots_free_log_g_v3_spectrum_residuals.png} \figsetgrpnote{The three-visit co-added transmission spectrum of TOI-5205b fitted with the cloud free M3.1 retrieval model (top panel) and the residuals on the fit (bottom panel).
 A logarithmic x-axis is used from 0.5-2.5 $\mu$m and a linear x-axis $>2.5$ $\mu$m.
 The cloudy retrieval fits using model M3.2 are indistinguishable from those shown here.
 The complete figure set (4 images, for three visits plus the combined spectrum) is available in the online journal.} \figsetgrpend